Kevin002023/pands-project/README.md

 Making the labels bold = https://www.includehelp.com/python/bold-text-label-in-plot.aspx#:~:text=The%20command%20fontweight%3D'bold,or%20label%20in%20figure%20bold.

-Multivariage analysis = looks at a number for different variables and ht relationshipt betwween them.
+Multivariage analysis = looks at a number for different variables and the relationshipt betwween them.
 - scatter pltos

+ScatterPlot

+I wanted to create a scatterplot of "Sepal Length" vs "Sepal Width", distinguising the classes by colour and then to the same for "Petal Length vs Petal Width"

+In order to distinguish the Class by colour I created 3 different Dataframes, one for each class, assigned them a unique colour and then plotted them on the same scatterplot graph.

+###Results

+The